 Ryan’s approach to research focuses on community-engaged research approaches to examine how rural communities sustain themselves in the new global economy.
 To address this large question, his research focuses on enhancing our understanding of rural development strategies, regional planning policy, governance, immigration and mobility, wealth and philanthropy, and public policy.
 Ryan’s work is at the nexus of local development practice, public policy, and academic knowledge.
 Recently, Ryan provided expert witness testimony to the Senate of Canada on the economics of rural infrastructure, the Scottish Government on comparative rural policy, and the Government of Sweden on Canadian rural policy approaches.

-In 2015, Ryan was elected as president of the Canadian Community Economic Development Network; a national organization committed to strengthening communities by creating economic opportunities that enhance social and environmental conditions.
-He is the chair of the Institute of Island Studies Advisory Board at the University of Prince Edward Island and the past-president of the Canadian Rural Revitalization Foundation.
+Ryan is the past president of the Canadian Community Economic Development Network and the Canadian Rural Revitalization Foundation.
+He is the chair of the Institute of Island Studies Advisory Board at the University of Prince Edward Island.

 How can rural communities utilize local financial assets to build sustainable and vibrant futures?